Skip to main content

 Solar Power in Modeligo, Co.
 Waterford

 Modeligo is a village in Co.
 Waterford with a population of 400 (CSO Census 2022).
 It is accessible from Waterford (37.2 km), where most SEAI-registered installers in the county are based.
 At an elevation of 194 metres, installations in Modeligo should consider potential wind exposure when planning panel mounting.
 The Eircode routing key for Modeligo is X35.
 You'll need your full Eircode when applying for the SEAI grant.
 Across the wider Waterford area, 86% of dwellings are houses or bungalows and 52% are owner-occupied (Census 2022).
 Homeowners in Modeligo with a south, east, or west-facing roof are well positioned for solar panels.
-Based on satellite data for this location, a 4kWp solar system generates approximately 3,284 kWh per year (821 kWh/kWp).
+The area receives around 1,465 sunshine hours annually, allowing a 4kWp solar system to generate approximately 3,796 kWh per year.
 The area has moderate rainfall (1104 mm/yr), with a mean temperature of 10.6°C.

 Advantages of Solar Energy for Modeligo Homeowners